[This post originally appeared on the Innovation Endeavors Blog and is posted here with permission and some edits.]

 Panelists expressed doubt that, as we move forward, developments in neuroscience will affect deep learning.
 Reza expects that we will use the tools that engineering and mathematics provides us to improve the tasks we need to and set out to do.
 Accordingly, progress in engineering, rather than progress in neuroscience, is likely to drive changes in deep learning.

+Perhaps even more interestingly, our experts expressed optimism about speed of progress on numerous applications.
 When asked what is most amazing about working in deep learning, Richard answered “how quickly the deep learning community has been able to supersede so much work from so many smart people in a variety of fields.”
 One can ask fundamental and difficult questions in a field previously untouched by deep learning and, very quickly, be able to have a real impact and product.

+To continue to scale deep learning rapidly to unimaginable implications, we will need to ask the right questions and feed enough data into relevant models.
 And the applications are seemingly endless – deep learning is best positioned to add value on problems that involve large datasets and that take time for humans to solve.
 Key to success, of course, is creating a product that is truly valuable to the end customer.
 A couple points of guidance from the panelists: (1) create a complete product where machine learning plays a role, and (2) focus on a specific task, ideally something you are good at, and apply machine learning to answer questions better / faster/ cheaper.

 When asked to speculate on the future of deep learning, panelists threw out a few ideas: being able to use a commodity cluster to train many different neural networks and using many to find the best one, seeing natural language processing in applications such as robotics shortly, and eliminating menial human tasks by making us more efficient (e.g., answering 100 emails in 30 minutes).